mkora/face-on/README.md

 - Also `ava` saves pictures to `face-on/` in the user home folder (see `config/` if you want to redefine it)

 - Uses `meow` and `inquirer` as CLI helpers

+- Uses `terminal-image` to display an image after it was generated

 - NOTE: Don't forget to create `.env` (see `.env.example`)